 Well, that is if we believe that pursuing relationships with humans who are the same sex, or identify outside of the gender binary, is sinful.

 Oftentimes, even in the book of Romans, same-sex relationships appear to be described as “unnatural.”
 Or, at least, that’s the English word we use for it.
 This translation has been used by modern Christians to condemn not only homosexual relations, but all of the sexual orientations and gender identities that fall under the LGBTQ+ banner.

 But is this right?
 Is “queerness,” or rather, falling outside of the cishetero “norm,” inherently unnatural?

 Well, uh, no. We know for a fact that sexuality and gender are much more complex than the original writers of the scriptures understood.
 More than a few studies have shown us that homosexual attraction is related to a myriad of factors, including genetics and early development.
 That is to say: being gay, lesbian, or bisexual is not a choice anymore than being straight is.
 The L, G, and B of LGBTQ+ are just as natural as any other genetic and behavioural variations you see in population groups on earth.

-So what about the T and the other letters?
+Then what about the T and the other letters?